 Total amount approved: USD 0

 Factors affecting the property identified in previous reports

-- Rights issues with respect to local communities and indigenous peoples in the Tirthan and Sainj Wildlife Sanctuaries and in the Jiwanal Valley within the national park)
+- Others (Rights issues with respect to local communities and indigenous peoples in the Tirthan and Sainj Wildlife Sanctuaries and in the Jiwanal Valley within the national park)

 Illustrative material see page http://whc.unesco.org/en/list/1406/

-On 9 February 2016, the State Party submitted a report on the state of conservation of the property, which is available at https://whc.unesco.org/en/list/1406/documents.
-Reported progress in addressing Decision 38 COM 8B.7 (Doha, 2014) can be summarized as follows:
+On 27 December 2018, the State Party submitted a report on the state of conservation of the property, which is available at https://whc.unesco.org/en/list/1406/documents, and reports progress in addressing Decision 40 COM 7B.88 as follows: